usds/techfar-hub-website-v3/How-To-Update/overall-site-structure.md

 # Overall Site Structure

 TechFAR Hub version 3 uses folders to create URLs, local navigation, breadcrumbs, and the overall conceptual structure of the site. _However,_ the conceptual structure of the site doesn't perfectly match the folder structure.
-That's probably confusing, so read on and it might get more clear.
+That's probably confusing, so read on and it might get clearer.

 You can think of the site as having four "areas":